danielSbastos/face-recognition-scienceFair/README.md

+## face-recognition-scienceFair
+# Microsoft Cognitive Face API will be used

 Source code for science fair project.
 These are the functions of each python scripts: <br>
 * `create_person.py`: Create person, user adds name for the person and scripts returns their Id (*personId*) <br>
 * `verify_similarities.py`: With input photo, will verify similaries with persons in person group, returning <br>